awieber-france/Multivariate-NonLinear-Equation-Machine-Learning-Limit-Testing/README.md

 # ► The interest of the project

-The ability to understand the limits of both polynomial regression and Random Forest Regression is essential to selecting the proper model in any machine learning project.
+The ability to understand the limits of both polynomial regression and Random Forest Regression is essential to selecting the proper model in any machine learning project involving continuous data.
 Nonlinear behavior is particularly difficult to take into account.
 The following conclusions can be taken from this project:
 - Polynomial regression must approximate |x5| by x**2 to achieve good results (at least in the case where there are equal negative and positive values of x).
 As a result, Random Forest Regression is better at predicting results from the x5 feature.
 - Polynomial regression is better than Random Forest Regression at predicting the interaction x6*x7, however.
 - Random Forest Regression is poorer at predicting the x8^3.5 feature.